TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-7A.md

 | Offline Charging          | Working                    | Working                       |
 | Other feature             | N/A                        | N/A                           |
 ---
-If you see insufficient storage when installing gapps try resizing the system partition on twrp then reboot to recovery and reflash gapps

 Tested Roms:

 Pie * lineage-16.0-20190910-UNOFFICIAL-treble_a64_bvN by AndyYan